daditsan/vim-config/README.md

 ```

-After paste the content to .vimrc save the file, and restart Vim.
+- After paste the content to .vimrc save the file and quit Vim.
-After that Install the registered plugins in .vimrc by running this command in Vim, just type it:
+- Re-open Vim to install the registered plugins in .vimrc by and running this command, just type it:
 ```vim
 :PlugInstall
 ```